ekaterinabutyugina/my_app/README.md

 - Brush up the Github repo to make it more attractive and understandable: Adapt the README file to explain your work, add a screenshot of your app, etc.

 - Get acquainted with the vibrant online data visualization community by tweeting about your app.
 Include a screenshot of your app and a link to your Github repo.
-Feel free to tag `@_SITAcademy <https://twitter.com/_SITAcademy>`__ and `@streamlit <https://twitter.com/streamlit?lang=en>`__.
+Feel free to tag [@_SITAcademy](https://twitter.com/_SITAcademy) and [@streamlit](https://twitter.com/streamlit?lang=en).